clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-beta/bare-metal-install-beta.rst

 Install |CL-ATTR| beta on bare metal
 ####################################

-These instructions guide you through the installation of a |CL-ATTR| beta on bare metal using a bootable USB drive.
+These instructions guide you through the installation of a |CL-ATTR|
+on bare metal using a bootable USB drive.

 .. contents:: :local: